 This is a rich and easy time-filler or warm-up.
 I love having this in my teacher’s idea bag and ready to use at any time.
 There is absolutely no prep needed.
-But, you can also use the cute free structured printables/Google Slides I’ve created for you. 🤓
+But, to make it even easier for you, I created cute free structured printables and Google Slides that you can grab at the bottom of this post. 🤓

 You can use this math activity as a time-filler or a warm-up activity.
-You can use it over and over again in a variety of ways.
-It can be differentiated to meet the needs of all levels.
+It can be used over and over again in a variety of ways and can even be differentiated to meet the needs of all levels.
 You can also vary this time-filler for your highest students to your most struggling, from first grade to 7th grade.
 It’s fun and always challenging, open-ended, and never the same.
-You’ll love this as prompts for Flipgrid!💙
+You’ll also love this as prompts for Flipgrid!💙

 I remember my fourth-grade teacher, Miss Harris, giving us this challenge at least once a week.
 Now I know it was a time-filler for her.
 We, her students, just knew we loved it.
 She would use the day’s date as our target number.
 For today, she would have used 28.
 So our target number was always different.
 We would use our math notebooks to find as many equations as possible for that target number.